 In this trip report, we review the Business Class on Austrian Airlines Boeing 777-200ER in March 2018.
 This 10-hour flight was from Bandaranaike International Airport (CMB) in Sri Lanka to Vienna International Airport (VIE) in Austria.

-Austria Airlines (part of the Lufthansa Group) only operates one flight per week to/from Sri Lanka in the winter months.
+In the winter months, Austria Airlines (part of the Lufthansa Group) only operates one flight per week to/from Sri Lanka.
 We have reviewed a number of Austrian Airlines Business Class flights.

 Its flatbed seats are not the best in the industry, but Austrian Airlines remains our favorite European airline for flying in Business Class for the service, amenities, and food, which is the best in the skies (similar to what you usually get served in First).